MLB Prospect Surplus Values — 2018 Updated Edition

 What Is Prospect Surplus Value?

-Youth is the currency of choice in Major League Baseball.
+More than ever, as we’ve seen this offseason with teams reticent to pay free agents for past performance, teams want young cost-controlled assets.
 Years of control and the ability to pay a player at depressed wages, both at minimum scale and arbitration rates, is the key for a team seeking to get high value from players.
-If you have some key players making little money, it can help you address other needs in free agency at inflated prices.
+If you have some key players making little money, it can help you address other needs in free agency.
 It’s how bottom lines are balanced.

 Teams control players for six full seasons, typically with three of them at minimum salary and three at arbitration rates, which are a fraction of a player’s worth on the open market.
-There are tricks that all teams employ to squeeze a little bit more than six seasons out of a player, like waiting until a few weeks pass to bring him up and thus not have the player get a full season (like Kris Bryant and the Cubs) or waiting until the Super 2 deadline passes in late June to avoid paying arbitration four times (like the Pirates and other teams with virtually all their top prospects).
+There are tricks that all teams employ to squeeze a little bit more than six seasons out of a player, like waiting until a few weeks pass at the start of the regular season to bring him up and thus not have the player get a full season or waiting until the Super 2 deadline passes in late June to avoid paying arbitration four times.

 What Is The Source Data?